shiftyrose/shifty/README.md

 `Idea by Discussions`<br>

 #### Role Description
-The Freezer can freeze a player in place by shapeshifting into them.<br>
-The player will be frozen until the Freezer unshapeshifts.<br>
+The Freezer can freeze a player in place by shapeshifting into them.
+The player will be frozen until the Freezer unshapeshifts.
 Freezer may kill normally shifted or unshifted.<br>

 ### Game Options
 |      Name       |                    Description                  |     Type     |  Default  |